 The Front Door Gets a New 4th of July Wreath

-My next stop was Jo~Ann for some Cricut vinyl in red and blue.
+My next stop was Joann for some Cricut vinyl in red and blue.
 I love using vinyl for DIY projects, but I’ve never used this sparkly type before.
-Do you know what this project is going?
+Do you know where this project is going?

 Each votive got 4 stars, 2 red and 2 blue.

 Do you think I’m going to put a candle in them?
-Nope, I filled them with sand left from the Broadway Mamma Mia!
-Tablescape Blog Hop from spring of 2017 (one of my very favorites.).
+Nope, I filled them with sand left over from the Broadway Mamma Mia!
+Tablescape. (one of my very favorites.).